 NRSG 469.
-Cultural Apps in Nursing.
-1-6 Credits.
-(1-6 Lec/Lab) F,S,Su PREREQUISITE: Enrolled in the undergraduate nursing program.
-This elective course is designed as an intense but time-limited immersion into another culture and is focused on health benefits, health care, and nursing applications.
-The experience is preceded by analysis of cultural principles applicable to nursing and concluded by analysis of actual clinical participation with (specific culture) nurses and clients.
+Cultural Applications Apps in Nursing: The (Specific Culture) Experience, 2 Credits.
+(1-6 Lec/Lab) F,S,Su

+PREREQUISITE: Enrolled in the undergraduate nursing program.
+This course is designed as an intense, but time limited, immersion into another culture and is focused on health beliefs, healthcare, and nursing applications.
+The experience will be preceded by analysis of cultural and healthcare principles applicable to nursing, and concluded by analysis of, or participation in, healthcare delivery in another culture.